GuilhermeF03/Presidents/README.md

-# Game of the Eye
+# Presidents P2P
- A site for the 'game of the eye' traditional portuguese card game
+ A website for playing the card game "Presidents" with friends online.
+It is a *work in progress*.

+## How to play